ShaniSW/Projects/meta_article_research/README.md

 #### Key Steps:

-- **Convert to Lowercase:** Standardize the 'Author Keywords' column to lowercase to ensure uniformity.
+- **Normalize text casing:** Standardize the 'Author Keywords' column to lowercase to ensure uniformity.
 - **Replace Terms:** Standardize terminology for consistency
 - **Filter Keywords:** Focus on relevant neurocognitive methodologies and mathematical terms to ensure data relevance.